-Bayside is a city that is geographically very small and has a very high density.
-It’s major emissions source is industrial electricity consumption, likely due to the community’s industrial hubs within the municipal boundary.
-The second largest source of emissions is on road transportation.
+Bayside is a city that is geographically very small relative to the state average and has a high urban density.
+Its major emissions source is electricity consumption with the majority of this coming from commercial electricity consumption.

 |Source||SectorEmissions (t CO2e)|

 Land Use data is not used in the chart nor the displayed total municipal emissions.